 - are competent in the arts of speaking and listening, making formal presentations, demonstrating to others and participating in debate.

 A reading scheme is a structured and levelled set of books tailored to your child’s reading level.
 At Moorgate we don’t just use one reading scheme, we ensure that children have a broad range of books through various reading schemes such as Oxford Reading tree, Songbird Phonics and Project X which are then book-banded.
 We also offer high quality fiction and non-fiction books that are book-banded at an appropriate level.
 For more information on the various reading schemes and for additional free eBook’s that you can read at home, visit:

-As pupils start Reception we introduce them to ‘Jolly Phonics’ to begin their letters and sounds journey.
-In Year 1 we use Letters and Sounds as a detailed and systematic programme for teaching phonics skills with the aim of being fluent readers by the age of 7.
+As pupils start Reception, we introduce them to ‘Floppy’s Phonics’, which is a detailed and systematic programme for teaching phonics skills aligned with Letters and Sounds.
+They will continue with this programme to ensure consistency into Year 1.
+The sequence of lessons allows the children to build their code knowledge and phonic skills in a way that allows them to progress smoothly with their reading.
+The aim of this is to ensure children are fluent readers by the age of 7.
 Pupils in Year 1 will individually take part in the Phonics screening check.
 It is designed to give teachers and parents information on how your child is progressing in phonics.
 We will then report your child’s result at the end of the summer term.

 Writing Scheme and SPaG